suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 *  Missing values ( 'Alberto Caldolo' in state of ' Via Alberto Caldolo')

 ## Cleaning
 I preferred to clean it before exporting to the csv file.
-I use a function like this below to modify the postal code and the street address, all the code is in the clean.py file.
+I use a function like this below to modify the postal code and the street address, all the code is in clean.py file.
 I work these two values error in different ways, while for postal code I write a function to replace the values if wrong with the good one.
 For streets, like the example code below, I wrote a functions that splits all the word contained into a list and replace the first one with the dictionary value , then joins the new list and create a new string.
 With the clean.py code , I export then 5 Csv files that I will import into the SQL database.

 ~~~python